Decaying Sensitivity of the Zero Solution for a Class of Nonlinear Optimal Control Problems: Setting

 with $i=1,\ldots,s$, where the vector fields $f_i \colon \R^{n_i}\times\R^{m_i}\to\R^{n_i}$ satisfy $f_i(0,0)=0$ for all $i$.
 The initial conditions at time $t=0$ are denoted by $x_{0,i}$.
 The aggregated state and control vectors are given by

 where $n=\sum_{i=1}^s n_i$, and $m = \sum_{i=1}^s m_i$.

-We consider a set of initial values $\Omega \subseteq \Rn$ containing a neighborhood of the origin and assume that the system \eqref{eq:sysi} is forward complete, i.e., for any $x_0 \in \Omega$ and for any input $u$ the corresponding solution of \eqref{eq:sysi} exists and is unique for all nonnegative times.
-We denote it by $x(\cdot,x_0,u)$.
+We consider a set of initial values $\Omega \subseteq \Rn$ containing a neighborhood of the origin and denote by $\UU$ the set of admissible controls, given as a suitable space of measurable functions $u : [0,\infty) \to U$ with $U \subseteq \mathbb{R}^m$.
+Furthermore, we assume that the system \eqref{eq:sysi} is forward complete, i.e., for any $x_0 \in \Omega$ and any $u \in \UU$ the solution $x(\cdot,x_0,u)$ of \eqref{eq:sysi} exists and is unique for all nonnegative times.